 What is our Mission?

-The United Church of Christ Mental Health Network works to reduce stigma and promote the inclusion of people with mental illnesses/brain disorders and their families in the life, leadership and work of congregations.
+The United Church of Christ Mental Health Network proclaims and celebrates the basic sacred right each individual has to their own mental health.
+Therefore, our mission is to reduce stigma, and promote the inclusion of people and families with self-reported emotional/neurodiverse symptoms, experiences, and diagnoses, in the life and leadership of congregations, synagogues, and organizations.

 What is our Vision?